frc538/learning-java/lessons/Lesson-01-Printing/README.md

 Can you do it with just one call?

 This example is from [Learn Java The Hard Way](https://learnjavathehardway.org/book/ex02.html).
 The link will show you an example solution.

+You can add lines to the end of the App.java main method to run your code, replace the code inside the main method with your own, or create a new project.